Machine Learning for Predictive Maps in Python and Leaflet

 Machine learning (ML) is a branch of artificial intelligence (AI) and computer science that focuses on the using data and algorithms to enable AI to imitate the way that humans learn, gradually improving its accuracy.
 The three (3) main parts of machine learning include:

-1. Decision Process: In general, machine learning algorithms are used to make a prediction or classification.
+1. Decision Process: In general, ML algorithms are used to make a prediction or classification.
 Based on some input data, which can be labeled or unlabeled, your algorithm will produce an estimate about a pattern in the data.

 2. Error Function: An error function evaluates the prediction of the model.
 If there are known examples, an error function can make a comparison to assess the accuracy of the model.